 The financial statements of the Trusts are prepared using the accrual basis of accounting.
 Trust member contributions are recognized in the period in which the contributions are due.
-City contributions are recognized when due.
+City contributions are recognized when due pursuant to formal commitments rather than in the period in which employee services are performed.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plans.